 Keep a safe distance from the vehicles in front of you and stay alert.

-If the waring happened only one time and went away after restarting the vehicle, there may not be a reason to worry.
+If the waring happened only once and went away after restarting the vehicle, there may not be a reason to worry.

 In most cases, you will experience one or two of these symptoms: